SXR3015/DDHI-HA-MMCAM-for-multi-modal-MRI/README.md

 torchvision == 0.14.1

 ## extract the imaging features
-To run the model, you need to extract the sfc, dfc, and alff by matlab.
-You can use the batch opearation of spm12 to finish this.
-Then, you need to use panda to gerenate FA.
+To run the model, you need to extract the sfc, dfc, and alff by Matlab.
+You can use the batch operation of spm12 to finish this.
+Then, you need to use Panda to generate FA.
 But you can also use FSL instead.
-In data file, we list some expample files.
+In the data file, we list some example files.
+Additionally, the input data shape might influence the kernel size of avgpooling, you need to change the kernel size, if has bugs.

 ## run the model